-- 1. May 2011: Release of this application - 2.
-1 August 2011: Application website opens to accept applications. - 3.
-23 September 2011: Deadline for application submission. - 4.
-Late September/early October 2011: Applicants notified of application status (acceptance/rejection) and assigned to teams with mentor astronomer. - 5.
-January 2012: Go to the American Astronomical Society (AAS) meeting in Austin, TX to meet the astronomer you will work with, and to get a sense of how astronomy research is done and presented. - 6.
-Spring 2012: work remotely by e-mail and telephone with your astronomer to write a proposal to use archival astronomical data to address a specific astronomical question.
+- 1. May 2012: Release of this application - 2.
+1 August 2012: Application website opens to accept applications. - 3.
+21 September 2012: Deadline for application submission. - 4.
+Late September/early October 2012: Applicants notified of application status (acceptance/rejection) and assigned to teams with mentor astronomer. - 5.
+January 2013: Go to the American Astronomical Society (AAS) meeting in Long Beach, CA to meet the astronomer you will work with, and to get a sense of how astronomy research is done and presented.

-- 7. Summer 2012: Travel with up to two students to Pasadena to the Infrared Processing and Analysis Center (IPAC) at Caltech for 3 days to train in analyzing the data for your science. - 8.
-Fall 2012: Use the knowledge gained at IPAC back at your school to analyze the data and write a poster presentation about your scientific results. - 9.
-January 2013: Present your results at the AAS meeting in Long Beach, CA. - 10.
-Rest of 2013: Give 12 hours of professional development workshops in your community based on your experience in NITARP. - 11.
-Beyond 2013: Stay as involved as you wish with the program with the possibility of becoming a mentor to share your experience with the next group of NITARP teachers.
+- 6. Spring 2013: work remotely by e-mail and telephone with your astronomer to write a proposal to use archival astronomical data to address a specific astronomical question. - 7.
+Summer 2013: Travel with up to two students to Pasadena to the Infrared Processing and Analysis Center (IPAC) at Caltech for 4 days to train in analyzing the data for your science. - 8.
+Fall 2013: Use the knowledge gained at IPAC back at your school to analyze the data and write a poster presentation about your scientific results. - 9.
+January 2014: Present your results at the AAS meeting in National Harbor, MD (which is essentially in Washington, DC). - 10.
+Rest of 2014: Give 12 hours of professional development workshops in your community based on your experience in NITARP. - 11.
+Beyond 2014: Stay as involved as you wish with the program with the possibility of becoming a mentor to share your experience with another team of NITARP teachers.